 - 2016: the late Hannah Francis, who died from bone cancer in August 2016, but whose charity Willberry Wonder Pony has raised thousands for cancer research and granting horsey wishes to those with serious illnesses.

-The H&H judging panel, which included at least one independent judge, chose the following shortlist of contenders from those nominated by our readers.
-The public vote has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, which included at least one independent judge, chose the following shortlist of four contenders from those nominated by our readers.
+This shortlist was opened to a public vote and the winner was announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

 Joe Stockdale, 20